roterodamus/archm8c-hyprjack/README.md

 This script is designed for use on a fresh minimal Arch Linux system with the following requirements:

+- A Dirtywave M8 or a teensy with M8 headless installed
 - An active internet connection
 - A user account with sudo privileges
 - Git